omer-kose/SDF-Ray-Marcher/README.md

 The blog link: https://ceng469termproject.blogspot.com/

 # TODO
-- Add a ImGUI drop down menu to select the scene as selecting the scene by changing the code is not a good idea.
+- Add an ImGUI drop down menu to select the scene as selecting the scene by changing the code is not a good idea.